ItsAiSim/weather-app/README.md

 ## Folder structure:
 ### /app
-- contains the core source code of this project
+- contains the source code of this project
 #### /app/api
 - contains files responsible for API calls
 #### /app/components